Roosevelt (musician): Remixes and supporting other artists

 Roosevelt has remixed the likes of Taylor Swift, Glass Animals, Rhye, Poolside, Jax Jones, Truls, Sundara Karma, Luca Vasta and Kakkmaddafakka.
 The artists he has supported on tour include Hot Chip, Totally Enormous Extinct Dinosaurs and Crystal Fighters.

 Songs featured in video games

 Roosevelt's songs have been featured in multiple video games.
-For example, his songs "Sea" has been featured in Forza Horizon 2 and "Fever" in NBA 2K18, while some other songs, such as "Feels Right", have been featured in games like MLB The Show 24.
+For example, his songs "Sea" has been featured in Forza Horizon 2 and "Fever" in NBA 2K18, while some other songs, such as "Feels Right", have been featured in games like MLB The Show 24..
+"Fall Right In" has been featured in EA Sports FC 24.